-The risks are greater for children than for adults, because children’s growing bodies are able to absorb lead more easily.
-Even small amounts of dust containing lead are dangerous to infants and children.
+The risks are greater for children than for adults because children’s growing bodies are able to absorb lead more easily.
+Even a small amount of lead dust is dangerous to infants and children.
 Lead taken in by mothers-to-be can also pose a danger to the health of unborn children.

 Lead-based Paint in Homes: The likelihood that your home contains lead-based paint depends on when it was built and painted.
 Homes built before 1960 probably do contain lead-based paint.
-If your home was built after 1980, there is no need for concern about lead levels in interior paint, but there may be lead in the paint used on the outside.
-There is no need for any concern about leaded paint in homes built after 1992, because all consumer paints produced in Canada and the U.S. by that time were virtually lead-free.
+If your home was built after 1980, there is no need for concern about lead levels in interior paint, but there may be the lead in the paint used on the outside.
+There is no need for any concern about leaded paint in homes built after 1992 because by that time all consumer paints produced in Canada and the United States were virtually lead-free.

 It is not always in your best interest to remove lead-based paint.
 In some situations leaving leaded pain alone, as long as it is not chipping or within the reach of children, is safer than trying to remove it.
 Covering the painted area with vinyl wallpaper, wallboard or paneling can provide extra safety.